Updated on 2026-05-08 GMT+08:00

 A security group controls access between instances and other services.
 Ensure that the security group you selected allows your client to access the instance.

-If no security group is available, the system creates one for you.
+If no security group is available, the system automatically allocates resources to you.

 Figure 5 Database configuration